eidoriantan/mp3tag.js/README.md

 audio files.
 It currently can read both ID3v2.3 and ID3v2.4 tags, write tags and remove tags.

+Visit [https://mp3tag.js.org](https://mp3tag.js.org) to learn more about the library and view it in action through an editor.

 You can learn about the frames by visiting the [Official ID3 site](http://id3.org)